bluenote-1577/skani/README.md

 ## Feature requests, issues

 skani is actively being developed by me ([Jim Shaw](https://jim-shaw-bluenote.github.io/)).
-I'm more than happy to accomodate simple feature requests (different types of outputs, etc).
+I'm more than happy to accommodate simple feature requests (different types of outputs, etc).
 Feel free to open an issue with your feature request on the github repository.
 If you catch any bugs, please open an issue or e-mail me (e-mail on my website).